adityadhimaann/EmpowerAI/README.md

    - Click "New site from Git"
    - Choose GitHub and select your repository
    - Build settings are automatically detected from `netlify.toml`
-   - Add environment variable: `API_KEY` with your Google Gemini API key
+   - Add environment variable: `VITE_API_KEY` with your Google Gemini API key
    - Deploy!

 3. Your app will be live at `https://your-app-name.netlify.app`